neilm-fourjs/dynMaint/README.md

 # dynMaint
 Simple dynamic table maintenance program.

 Does: find, update, insert, delete
 To Do: locking, sample, listing report

+This demos also uses the g2_lib and njm_demo_db for the database and library code, so make sure to also check that out.

+On Linux you can use the makefile to build and run using the studio project file.

 Command Args: